arangodb/docs-hugo/site/content/3.12/develop/drivers/java/reference-version-6/driver-setup.md

 ## Connection Pooling

 The driver supports connection pooling for VelocyStream with a default of 1 and HTTP with a default of 20 maximum connections per host.
-To change this value use the method `maxConnections(Integer)` in `ArangoDB.Builder`.
+To change this value, use the method `maxConnections(Integer)` in `ArangoDB.Builder`.

 ```java